Okta and AWS Identity Center enforce JIT-privileged access

-Adding a layer of defense with JIT
+Adding a layer of defence with JIT

-One way of adding protection against unintended credential use is by using AWS’s IAM Identity Center combined with Okta to ensure AWS access is only granted by using a strong identity coupled with MFA authentication, such as Okta FastPass, WebAuthN, and device posture.
+One way of adding protection against unintended credential use is by using AWS’s IAM Identity Centre combined with Okta to ensure AWS access is only granted by using a strong identity coupled with MFA authentication, such as Okta FastPass, WebAuthN, and device posture.

 Beyond enforcing strong MFA policies, administrators can prevent long-term access and limit the time frame to which assignments are active.
 Taking AWS resource access as an example, we can use a developer IAM role to grant access and make that access just-in-time for a limited time conditional on an approval.
-The just-in-time access pattern acts as a second layer of defense to strong authentication.
+The just-in-time access pattern acts as a second layer of defence to strong authentication.